Mythri Dance Fusion is now ImproviDance!

 We practice, perform, and teach FatChanceBellyDance® (FCBD®) Style, which was created by Carolena Nericcio in San Francisco; FCBD® dialect created by Devyani Dance Company (Megha Gavin) and Caravan Dance Company (Devi Mamak); movement combinations of our own creation; fusion choreographies; and choreographies created by dancers such as Jamila Salimpour and Devi Mamak.

-Bibi, of Mythri Dance Fusion, is a FatChanceBellyDance® Certified Studio.
+Bibi, director and lead dancer of ImproviDance, is a FatChanceBellyDance® Certified Studio.

 About FCBD® Style and Improvisational Belly Dance